Initialization Schemes for Kolmogorov-Arnold Networks: An Empirical Study: Methodology

 In addition to these theory-driven initialization strategies, we also investigate an empirical approach based on a power-law scaling of the KAN layer's architectural parameters.
 Specifically, we initialize the weights such that their standard deviations follow the form

 where $\alpha$ and $\beta$ are tunable exponents selected from the set $\left\{0.0, 0.25, \dots, 1.75, 2.0\right\}$.
-The motivation behind this empirical scheme is to perform a grid search over $(\alpha, \beta)$ configurations in order to identify trends or specific exponent pairs that consistently improve training speed and convergence, potentially revealing an effective heuristic for initializing KANs.
+The motivation behind this empirical scheme is to perform a grid search over $(\alpha, \beta)$ configurations in order to identify trends or specific exponent pairs that consistently improve training speed and convergence.
+Such searches can be carried out on a per-domain basis (e.g., function fitting, forward PDEs), after which the resulting well-performing ranges may serve as reusable heuristics for future problems of the same type.